benjaminguinaudeau/tiktokr/README.md

 [<img src="https://github.com/benjaminguinaudeau/tiktokr/raw/master/data/preview.png" width="100%">](https://youtu.be/kYMV2ugxacs)

 The `tk_auth` function will save cookies (and user agent) as environment variable to your `.Renviron` file.
-You need to only run this once to use the `tiktokr` or whenever you want to update your cookie/user agent.
+You need to only run this once to use `tiktokr` or whenever you want to update your cookie/user agent.

 ``` r
 tk_auth(cookie = "<paste here the output from document.cookie>")